-As of June 30, 2023, we had cash, cash equivalents and short-term term investments of \$27.7 million, with no debt.
-We have a team in-place with tremendous depth and breadth of experience and knowledge, with a legacy business that is providing an ongoing source of funding for the development of new product lines.
-We have a strong balance sheet and liquidity position that we anticipate will provide financial flexibility and security in the current environment of economic uncertainty.
-Generally, our primary source of liquidity is cash equivalents and short-term investments.
-Our level of cash equivalents and short-term investments has historically been sufficient to meet our current and longer term operating and capital needs.
-We believe that during the next 12 months, continued inflationary pressures and rising interest rates, will continue to negatively impact general economic activity and demand in our end markets.
-Although it is difficult to estimate the length or gravity of the continued inflationary pressures and rising interest rates, significant fluctuations in energy prices and the decline in the global economic environment, are expected to have an adverse effect on our results of operations, financial position, including potential impairments, and liquidity in fiscal 2024.
+As of June 30, 2024, we had cash and cash equivalents of \$21.8 million, with no debt.
+We have a team inplace with tremendous depth and breadth of experience and knowledge, with a legacy business that is providing an ongoing source of funding for the development of new product lines.
+Our balance sheet and liquidity position has been strengthened by the recent sale of our Sunnyvale, California property, which we anticipate will provide further financial flexibility and security in the current environment of economic uncertainty.
+Generally, our primary source of liquidity is cash equivalents.
+Our level of cash equivalents has historically been sufficient to meet our current and longer term operating and capital needs.
+We believe that during the next 12 months, continued inflationary pressures and higher interest rates will continue to negatively impact general economic activity and demand in our end markets.
+Although it is difficult to estimate the length or gravity of the continued inflationary pressures and higher interest rates, the evolving conflict in the Middle East and the decline in the global economic environment, are expected to have an adverse effect on our results of operations, financial position, including potential impairments, and liquidity in fiscal 2025.